-This Statement documents the steps we have taken during FY23 to identify and address modern slavery risks within our operations and supply chains.
-Our focus for this year was to strengthen our employees' understanding of potential modern slavery risks within our operations and supply chain.
+This Statement documents the approach the Group has taken during FY24 to identify and address modern slavery risks within our operations and supply chains.
+Our focus has been to continue to build on the progress the Group has made in this area over recent years and to strengthen our employees' understanding of potential modern slavery risks within our operations and supply chain.